Sead Zilić

-Sead Zilić (born 17 September 1982) is a Bosnian retired football player.
+Sead Zilić (born 17 September 1982) is a Bosnian former professional footballer who played as a striker.

-He holds Serbian, Bosnian, and Slovenian citizenship.
+He holds Serbian, Bosnian and Slovenian citizenships.

 Club career

 He made his debut on the professional league level in the Bundesliga for Hertha BSC on 10 February 2000 when he came on as a substitute in the 45th minute of the game against VfL Wolfsburg.
 For Wisła Płock he made one appearance in European cup competitions.

 He played the latter years of his career in the Austrian lower leagues.